-British Fencing (BF) is the National Governing Body (NGB) for the Olympic Sport of Fencing in the British Isles (excluding the Republic of Ireland).
+British Fencing (BF) is the National Governing Body (NGB) for the Olympic and Paralympic Sport of Fencing in the British Isles (excluding the Republic of Ireland).

 British Fencing exists to serve the athletes, clubs, coaches, referees and countless volunteers who make up the British Fencing community.
 We also exist to promote the sport and support the creation of welcoming and inclusive environments to experience fencing and grow our community.